2022 Michigan elections

-The 2022 Michigan elections were held on Tuesday, November 8, 2022 throughout Michigan.
-The Democratic Party made historic gains, taking full control of state government for the first time since 1983.
+The 2022 Michigan elections were held on Tuesday, November 8, 2022, throughout Michigan.
+The Democratic Party made historic gains, taking full control of state government for the first time since 1983 and marking a point where Democrats held all four elected statewide offices, both U.S. Senate seats, and both chambers of the Michigan Legislature.
 Democrats won control of the Michigan House of Representatives for the first time since 2008, and the Michigan Senate for the first time since 1984.
-Additionally, incumbent Democratic Governor Gretchen Whitmer won reelection by a comfortable margin, with Democrats sweeping every statewide office.
-Furthermore, the Democrats maintained control of their seven seats in the U.S. House of Representatives, while the Republican Party took a net loss of one seat (as the state lost one congressional seat due to reapportionment after the 2020 census).
+Additionally, incumbent Democratic governor Gretchen Whitmer won reelection by a comfortable margin, with Democrats sweeping every statewide office.
+Furthermore, the Democrats maintained control of seven seats in the U.S. House of Representatives, while the Republican Party took a net loss of one seat (as the state lost one congressional seat due to reapportionment after the 2020 census).
 The elections in Michigan were widely characterized as a "blue wave".